AmitKumarSutradhar/AmitKumarSutradhar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+<p>Hi.
+I am Amit Kumar Sutradhar.
+I have completed my graduation in Computer Science Engineering.
+I have always been interested in web development and have done several projects based on Laravel Framework.
+I have a passion for learning and sharing my knowledge with others as publicly as possible.
+I love to solve real-world problems.
+I am strategic and goal-oriented and always work with an end goal in mind.</p>

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">